COMMENTS ARE DUE THURSDAY DECEMBER 12TH.

-NEW ROUND OF PUBLIC MEETINGS FOR FALL 2019 ANNOUNCED FOR RED ROCK GENERAL PLAN REVISION
+NEW ROUND OF PUBLIC MEETINGS HAVE BEEN HELD IN OCTOBER 2019 FOR RED ROCK GENERAL PLAN REVISION

 The Red Rock Canyon Interpretive Association (RRCIA) strongly supports a General Plan for Red Rock Canyon State Park that offers inspirational public access and enjoyment while ensuring the park and its invaluable resources remain prized and protected for all future generations.
 It is one of California’s best treasures.